scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-market-prediction-affiliate-blocker/index.md

 Obviously, everyone’s feed is very different.
 Mine centers on sports and politics, which now seem more geared toward gambling, unfortunately.
 With that said, the scale of this marketing campaign is staggering.
-One in four tweets that I would have seen is written by these gambling affiliates.
-While it is certainly not the case that these accounts are constantly spewing gambling ads, there seems to be something much larger at play as these companies continue to prey on people through constant marketing and addiction.
+One in four tweets that I should have seen is written by these gambling affiliates.
+While it is certainly not the case that these accounts are constantly spewing gambling ads, there seems to be something much larger at play as these companies continue to prey on people through constant marketing, addiction, and hope of making money.

 ## Try It Yourself